stashed/stash/docs/concepts/crds/repository.md

   lastBackupTime: 2018-04-19T06:47:13Z
 ```

-Look at `spec.wipeOut` filed if it is `true`, then you are ready to delete restic repository.
+Notice that `spec.wipeOut` field is `true`.
+So, you are ready to delete restic repository.
 Now, delete `Repository` crd.

 ```console
 $ kubectl delete repository deployment.stash-demo